jianingli189/Interactive-Lab-Hub/Lab 1/README.md

 ## Part A. Plan

+**Our setting, players, activity, and goals**

-For your masterwork, reconstruct the interaction as a scene: For our recreation, we started from the original bedtime experience of glow-in-the-dark stars and reinterpreted the way the stars become "charged".
+For our recreation, we started from the original bedtime experience of glow-in-the-dark stars and reinterpreted the way the stars become "charged".

 - **Setting:** Where and when does this interaction happen?
    - A child's bedroom at bedtime.
 The room is initially illuminated by a normal bedroom light.
 As the child prepares to sleep, the room becomes darker and the glow-in-the-dark stars on the wall or ceiling become the focus of attention.